netkicorp/netkidocs/web_sdk.md

     `<iframe src="WEBSDK_BASE_URL/?client_token=CLIENT_TOKEN&user_token=USER_JWT&client_guid=YOUR_GUID" ></iframe>`

-NOTE: this IFRAME needs all the display real estate that you can give it.
+NOTE: this iframe needs all the display real estate that you can give it.
 Do not attempt to surround it with much chrome or padding.
 Leave footers and headers off when possible.
 You can even redirect the user to the link itself if your users will not worry about the domain switch.

 NOTE: this iframe needs all the display real estate that you can give it.
 Do not attempt to surround it with much chrome or padding.
 Leave footers and headers off when possible.
 You can even redirect the user to the link itself if your users will not worry about the domain switch.